aduffy70/Protocols/Quantifying_DNA_with_Qubit.md

 Based on instructions from Hardeep Rai

-Equipment and supplies are in the Mock lab.
+Equipment and supplies are in the Mock lab

-In the drawer by the Qubit:
+  * In the drawer by the Qubit:
     * Buffer solution (clear plastic jar)
     * Reagent/dye BR (light sensitive in 1.5mL tubes  in white freezer box)
     * Equipment manuals

-In the fridge in the 1st bay:
+  * In the fridge in the 1st bay:
     * BR standards (low & high) (in 1.5ml tubes in a white freezer box)

 1. Label clear 0.7mL tubes:
     * One for each sample